NuGet/Home/proposed/2021/TargetFrameworkAndPlatformsFilters.md

 implementation:netframework implementation:netcore implementation:net  # Match the generation of .NET including both supported frameworks & platforms.
 ```

-- `framework:` - Allows a short-form TFM value to serach on.
+- `framework:` - Allows a short-form TFM value to search on.
 - `platform:` - Allows a platform value to search on.
 - `implementation` - Allows a generation of .NET to search on (includes all frameworks of the generaiton).